openweave/openweave-core/README.md

    and executes the extra code if it returns true.
 The invocations of CheckFault are counted per faultID, which allows a test harness to automatically loop over different valid configurations.

+## Interact

+There are numerous avenues for nlfaultinjection support:

+  * Bugs and feature requests — [submit to the Issue Tracker](https://github.com/nestlabs/nlfaultinjection/issues)
+  * Google Groups — discussion and announcements
+    * [nlfaultinjection-announce](https://groups.google.com/forum/#!forum/nlfaultinjection-announce) — release notes and new updates on nlfaultinjection
+    * [nlfaultinjection-users](https://groups.google.com/forum/#!forum/nlfaultinjection-users) — discuss use of and enhancements to nlfaultinjection